 Stockholm film festival was visited by a large number of directors including Stockholm Visionary Award recipient Yorgos Lanthimos and Joachim Trier, whose film »Louder Than Bombs« was awarded the Bronze Horse Award.
 Acting legend Ellen Burstyn brought some extra film star glamour to the festival when she came to receive the Stockholm Achievement Award.

-The international federation of film critics’ FIPRESCI prize went to Samuel Benchetri’s »Macadam Stories« whilst Zhao Liang was awarded the Documentary Competition prize for her brilliant film »Behemoth«.
-The Audience Award was given to Deniz Gamze Ergüvens for his powerful debut film »Mustang«.
+The international federation of film critics’ FIPRESCI prize went to Samuel Benchetri’s »Macadam Stories« whilst Zhao Liang was awarded the Documentary Competition prize for his brilliant film »Behemoth«.
+The Audience Award was given to Deniz Gamze Ergüvens for her powerful debut film »Mustang«.